tyler0852/tylers-tacc-research/docs/tms/meeting-4.md

 - At a high level, they act like digital ID cards for systems on the internet

 - Key terms:
-    - **X.509**: The standard that defines certificate format and fields
+    - X.509: The standard that defines certificate format and fields
-    - **SSL (Secure Sockets Layer)**: Old protocol for encrypted web traffic (now obsolete)
+    - SSL (Secure Sockets Layer): Old protocol for encrypted web traffic (now obsolete)
-    - **TLS (Transport Layer Security)**: The modern protocol that replaced SSL, what we really use today
+    - TLS (Transport Layer Security): The modern protocol that replaced SSL, what we really use today
-    - **Issuer**: The entity that signs and vouches for the certificate
+    - Issuer: The entity that signs and vouches for the certificate
-    - **CA (Certificate Authority)**: A trusted third party that issues certificates
+    - CA (Certificate Authority): A trusted third party that issues certificates
-    - **Self-signed certificate**: A certificate where the subject signs itself; valid locally, but not globally trusted
+    - Self-signed certificate: A certificate where the subject signs itself; valid locally, but not globally trusted
-    - **CA root certificate**: A self-signed certificate trusted because it comes pre-installed in OS and browsers
+    - CA root certificate: A self-signed certificate trusted because it comes pre-installed in OS and browsers

 - What’s included in a certificate:
     - Domain name or identity